hhru/api/docs_eng/employer_vacancies.md

 <a name="creation_fields"></a>
 ### Request fields

+* Pay attention, information for editing vacancy from request fields not as described below will be ignored.
 * `[]` (for example, in the specialisation and contacts fields) signifies that the meaning of this key is an array of objects.
 * `a.b` stands for object `a` with key `b` of the described type.

  Path                        | JSON type       | Description